turris-cz/user-docs/docs/index.md

     More info about Turris OS versions can also be found [here](basics/tos_versions.md)

-# What is Turris project
+# What is Turris project?

 Turris project encompasses both software and hardware development efforts aiming to provide open and secure routers.
-Devices that can be truly yours and you can trust.
+Devices that can be truly yours and you can trust in.

 ## Openness